 Check with the printing service provider about the suitability of the model for 3D printing (there is often an evaluation process for this purpose to help minimize printing fails).
 In some cases when submitting a model to a 3D printer/service, it may need to be ‘watertight’ and/or optimized with no gaps or holes or unusual complexity in the triangulation of the model.

-These repair tools automatically review your model and perform various repair functions such as stitching, closing gaps and holes, triangle correction etc. You may save some time and avoid having to re-submit your model by running your model through a repair tool before submitting for printing.
+These repair tools automatically review your model and perform various repair functions such as stitching, closing gaps, and holes, triangle correction etc. You may save some time and avoid having to re-submit your model by running your model through a repair tool before submitting it for printing.